TypeStrong/grunt-ts/test/modules/README.md

 `index: ['directorya','directoryb']` will create an index.ts in *each* folder inside `directorya`,`directoryb`... .
 You can ignore these from your repo.

 This is great for when you don't care about lazy loading within your code.

+## Idea C
+`index: 'directorya'` will create an `index/` directory inside directorya and a folder.ts inside `index/` for each subfolder of directorya